zhangxiangxiao/tunnel/doc/README.md

 <a name="tunnel.block.run"></a>
 ### `run_id = block:run(callback)` ###

 Send the `callback` function to each thread and execute it.
 The `callback` function should accept the data structures in the order when `block:add(data_1, data_2, ...)` was executed.
-You can send multiple callbacks to each thread by calling `block:run(callback)` multiple times and they will be executed in order inside each thread.
+You can send multiple callbvacks to each thread by calling `block:run(callback)` multiple times and they will be executed in order inside each thread.

 `run_id = block:run(callback)` immediately returns when it sends the callback to the threads.
 The return value is an id for the current callback that you can use in [`block:getResult()`](#tunnel.block.getresult) to obtain the execution results and status later.
 The id is simply a counting number of how many callbacks the block has received so far.